 Real-time updates may cause CPU spikes when changes are deployed.

-Restrict a custom service to specific process groups
+Restrict a messaging service to specific process groups

 You can restrict usage of any custom service to certain process groups.
 Custom services rules will apply in specified process groups only and will be ignored in other process groups.
 You can restrict a custom service during creation or edit it later.